caliog/NPCLib/README.md

 3. You have to add the latest craftbukkit version as a lib to your project

-See http://forums.bukkit.org/threads/npcspawner-lib-spawn-basic-npcs.3298/ for more information !
+See http://forums.bukkit.org/threads/npcspawner-lib-spawn-basic-npcs.3298/ for more information and support!